777abhi/maze-solver/README.md

 # maze-solver
-write an automation script to solve a simple maze
+An automation script to solve a simple maze

 # Pre-requisite
 ### Install NodeJS and Git from below links befor proceeding with below commands-